parkour86/govee-h617a-led-cli/README.md

 ## Setup

-**Steps 1 and 2 are required for all users.
-Steps 3 and 4 are only needed if you are NOT using model H617A.**
+**NOTE: Steps 3 and 4 are only needed if you are NOT using a Govee H617A LED strip.**

 ### 1. Find Your Bluetooth Adapter Name